quchen/articles/great_things_about_haskell.md

-### You have to like it
+### You *have* to like it

-From how I see it, it is impossible to learn Haskell when you don't love learning about it.
+From how I see it, it is impossible to learn Haskell when you don't like learning it.
 Certain concepts, even basic ones, require you to play around with them, and you won't understand how they work even if you read the book chapter a hundred times.
 If you don't like Java and someone wants you to learn and write Java, then you'll be a bad Java programmer after reading some book twice (I'm talking about myself here).
 You'll be able to write production code, you'll learn by practically applying your skills, and after some time you'll be alright at it.
 Not so in Haskell.
-A beginner's book will have at least a couple of sections that are simply over your head at first, but if you skip or skim them you won't be bad at Haskell, you simply won't be able to produce anything useful.
+A beginner's book will have at least a couple of sections that are simply over your head at first, but if you skip or skim them you won't be bad at Haskell, you simply will not be able to produce anything useful.

 ### The library phase

 Once you're past the first steps (e.g. after finishing LYAH), there's nothing to guide you really.
 It's what I call the library phase: many problems already have libraries to solve them, but you have to find out about them first, and then learn their API.
-Some concepts of functional problems require approaches that you wouldn't expect as an imperative programmer, making it hard to find the according library; #haskell will be very helpful here though.
+Some concepts of functional problems require approaches that you wouldn't expect as an imperative programmer, making it hard to find the according library; `#haskell` will be very helpful here though.

 ### Small hacks

 Haskell's safety and robustness comes at a price.
-Sure, it will most likely do the right thing for all possible cases up to eternity, but sometimes that's not what you want: a small command line hack can accomplish a lot.
-So when you're trying to find a pragmatic solution to a small problem, this is probably the better approach.
-In short: `ls -a | grep ^\\. | wc -l` is much more likely what you want when counting hidden files than writing the Haskell equivalent.
+Sure, it will most likely do the right thing for all possible cases up to eternity, but sometimes that's just not what you want: a small dirty hack can accomplish a lot.
+So when you're trying to find a pragmatic solution to a small problem, this is probably the better approach. `ls -a | grep ^\\. | wc -l` is much more likely what you want when counting hidden files than writing the Haskell equivalent.